KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 Key Features

-- Connects KAS door locks and access control readers to the KAS cloud platform.
+- Connects KAS NEO, ACR, and PLATINUM lock ranges to the KAS cloud management platform

-- Dual radio operation: 2.4 GHz BLE for initial configuration and 915 MHz Sub-GHz (AU) for ongoing lock communication.
+- Dual radio: 2.4 GHz BLE for initial configuration; 915 MHz Sub-GHz (AU) for ongoing lock communication

-- LAN PoE option provides remote power cycling and individual IP address management without requiring physical site visits.
+- LAN PoE provides remote power cycling and individual IP address management without requiring physical site visits

-- Ceiling mount design with clip-on bracket - installation workflow aligns with existing Wi-Fi access point (WAP) trades.
+- Ceiling mount with clip-on bracket — installation workflow aligns with existing Wi-Fi access point trades

-- Recommended gateway range: up to 15 m line of sight, or 10-12 m through obstructions.
+- Recommended working range: up to 15 m line of sight, or 10-12 m through obstructions

-- Compact, discreet circular housing suited to commercial ceiling environments.
+- Compact circular housing (168 mm diameter, 45 mm height) suited to commercial ceiling environments

 Gateway Wireless Range